HarinManiK/SnapNap/docs/developer-notes.md

 * configurable hotkeys
 * Freeing the RAM
 * Instead of suspending process tree, use windows objects(some apps spawn detached processes that are not children anymore)
-* prevent suspending the network threads(helps with downloads)
 ---

 # Summary